LiveByTheCode/squid-configuration-services/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.

-The goal of this project is to build an API to facilitate the daily administration of a Squid proxy server in whitelist only mode.
+The goal of this project is to create an API to facilitate the daily administration of a Squid proxy server in whitelist only mode.

 Currently this API is comprised of two basic features.
 1. Add or delete domains from the whitelist (and prompt Squid to reload the configuration).